 December 23, 2015 – LIHI Executive Director Michael J. Sale, using authority delegated from the LIHI Governing Board and a full review of the Application Reviewer’s report and all public comments and additional materials provided by the Applicant, has certified that the Comtu Falls Hydroelectric Project (FERC No. P-7888) satisfies the LIHI Certification Criteria.
 A Preliminary Decision was announced on October 12, 2015, and a 30-day appeal period was open through November 12, 2015.
 No requests for appeal were received.
 This Certification Decision includes one facility-specific condition, as follows:

 - Condition 1.
-The applicant shall operate the downstream fish passage facilities annually from April 1 through June 15 and from September 15 through November 15.
+The Owner shall operate the downstream fish passage facilities annually from April 1 through June 15 and from September 15 through November 15.

 The effective certification date for the Comtu Falls Project is July 10, 2015 for a five (5) year term, which will expire on July 10, 2020.